evilpete/insteonrf/Doc/pkt_format.md

 >     Cmd Arg   = BF = Level 191/255 ( 70% )
 >     CRC       = 5F

-Each byte (X) is encoded as 26 bits:
+Each byte (X) is encoded as 28 bits:
 >     '11' followed by
->     5 bit index number (manchester encoded
+>     5 bit index number (manchester encoded)
->     8 bit byte (manchester encoded
+>     8 bit byte (manchester encoded)

-All values are written in LSB format (Least Significant Bit first) The first byte is always transmitted with a index of 32 ( 11111 ) all following bytes are transmitted with a decrementing count
+All values are written in LSB format (Least Significant Bit first)

+The first byte is always transmitted with a index of 32 ( 11111 ) all following bytes are transmitted with a decrementing index count with the final byte with index 0

     Dat   index dat         LSB index dat     manchester                     '11' + manchester 03 -> 11111 00000011 -> 11111 11000000 -> 0101010101 0101101010101010 -> 1101010101010101101010101010